benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 ### 15. Don't ping, just ask

 There's a stubborn chat anti-pattern, where all chat conversations sparked by a question must begin by the asker rallying an initial "PING".
 Not only is this rude (would you do that IRL?), but it defeats the purpose of chat: asycronisity.
-Don't ping your colleague's.
+Ping servers, not colleagues.
 Just ask the question.
 They'll know you have sometime to say, by virtue of the fact that you just said it, and can respond on their schedule, not yours.

 In practice, most chat programs let you mention a user by name at the start of a message to trigger a notification on their end.
 Push them the question, not just the notification.
 But you can take that a step further.
 There's a good chance someone else in the room just saw your question, and is also able to answer it (because you've exposed it to the entire team).
 That's the beauty of distributed teams.

+The first rule of GitHub, is that there are no hard-and-fast rules.
+We often prefer cultural constraints to administrative or policy constraints because they remain flexible over time as situations change.
+These 15 "rules" for how we communicate at GitHub aren't necessarily written rules, at least not in the GitHub sense, but are my best attempt to embody the current state of communications culture at GitHub.

+Questions?
+Feedback?
+Comment below, or even better, [open an issue](https://github.com/benbalter/feedback).